 Please understand that as a small business a cancelled reservation can have a huge impact on the success of our lodge.
 If you reserve, you hold space from other guests and if you cancel it may not be possible for us to fill the space again.

-If there is need to cancel a reservation we ask that you do so 3 weeks in advance.
-If reservations are cancelled less than 3 weeks in advance and we are unable to fill the vacancy, we charge 50% of the total amount.
+If there is need to cancel a reservation we ask that you do so 1 month in advance.
+If reservations are cancelled less than 1 month in advance and we are unable to fill the vacancy, we will charge 50% of the total amount.
 In case of no-show or cancellation within 72 hours of check-in, the full amount will be charged.

 For Group Bookings (booked as one or separately) the cancellation time and penalty may be different and are negotiated at the time of booking.